johanley/special-relativity-core/README.md

 For an approaching stick, the light-slice length is always longer than the time-slice length.
 Indeed, the light-slice shows an expansion over the rest-length.

+**Matrix forms are useful.**
+With rearrangement of the covariant/contravariant indices, some standard expressions based on index gymnastics can be brought into a form which maps exactly to matrix multiplication.
+Example: the transformation of the electromagnetic field tensor.

+**Aberration and the Doppler effect are two aspects of one phenomenon.**
+Both come directly from the Lorentz Transformation of the wave vector k<sup>i</sup>.

 **Two boosts commute only when they are in the same line.**
 A corner-boost (two non-collinear boosts) is equivalent to a boost plus a rotation.